christopherwaltham/UBC_PHYS_Python-crash-course/0. Setting up the Tools/README.md

   - Ensure R is unchecked.
 R is an entirely separate programming language focussed on statistics applications.
   - Select _Create_.

 You have now made your own environment.
 It may appear below your "base (root)" environment which is the global environment on your computer.
 Other applications may be using this global environment, so if we install packages here, they may interfere.
-By keeping a separate virtual environment, you are in control.
+By keeping a separate virtual environment, you ensure this does not happen.

 ## Installing packages
 The functionality of programming languages is often separated into libraries.
-In Python, a these libraries are called _packages_ that we can download and access to make our work easier.
+In Python, these libraries are called _packages_ that we can download and access to make our work easier.

 ### Using the Conda package manager
 The package manager in Anaconda is called Conda.
 We can now install the packages we need in our newly made environment using Conda.
 Do as follows:
 - Ensure the environment we just created is active.
-  - It should be highlighted in our _environemnts_ inspector as seen in the picture below.
+  - It should be highlighted in the _Environemnts_ inspector as seen in the picture below.
   - If it is not active, click on the environment to activate it.
 Changing environments can take some seconds, so be patient.

 ![](Images/Anaconda2.png)

 - Select _Not installed_ from the dropdown to show all the packages Anaconda knows about that are not installed in your environment already.
-- Search for "numpy".
+- Search for `numpy`.
 When it appears, select the checkbox for the package and hit _Apply_.
 "Numpy" has some dependencies, that Conda will detect.

 ![](Images/Anaconda3.png)

 - Select _Apply_ in the dialogue that appears to confirm installation of the dependencies, and wait until the package is installed.
+- Repeat this process to instsall `matplotlib`, `numpy` and `scipy`.

 ### Using the _pip_ package manager
 We are going to use a package called "Arduino-Python" a lot as we progress in the course.
 This package is not available through the package manager in Anaconda.
 To install it, we need to use another package manager called _pip_.
 It works well together with Conda.